 The Big Five

 South Africa is one of the best places to see the big five (lion, leopard, buffalo, rhino and elephant), with reserves such as Amakhala in the Eastern Cape and Thornybush near the Kruger.
 Outside of South Africa there is Ruaha in southern Tanzania, a hidden gem with good populations of big cats, large elephant and buffalo herds, hippos galore and more unusual wildlife such as sable antelope.
 Also consider Kenya’s Lewa Conservancy, which has an abundance of wildlife, hardly any people and Mount Kenya as the backdrop to your photographs.

 Culture and history

 Africa’s not all about wildlife, it has some fascinating tribes and cultures to explore too.
-A recent discovery is Fiume Lodge in Namibia, where you can also spend a day with the fascinating San Bushmen tribe.
+A recent discovery is Fiume Lodge in Namibia, where you can also spend a day with the fascinating San People tribe.

 Was this useful?